buzzCraft/OsloBors-HistoricalStockPrice-Downloader/README.md

 ## Usage
-Run the script and it will start download csv files from https://www.oslobors.no/ Change the Tick.csv file if you need a smaller selection of stocks

-### Usage:
     Run main.py.
 It will download all the files and convert them to a class obj and convert the files to csv in /data/
     You can then use merger.merge() and pass a list of obj to create a merged data set to be saved